-The main ambition of the ERN BOND is to implement measures that facilitate multidisciplinary, holistic, continuous, patient-centred and participative care provision to people living with rare bone diseases (RBDs), supporting them in the full realization of their fundamental human rights.
+The main ambition of ERN BOND is to implement measures that facilitate multidisciplinary, holistic, continuous, patient-centred and participative care provision to people living with rare bone diseases (RBDs), supporting them in the full realisation of their fundamental human rights.
 In particular, ERN BOND aims to ensure that people living with an RBD are afforded the same standards of care and support as the ones available to other citizens with similar requirements.

 BOND HCPs will share clinical/phenotypic data within existing databases by developing tools to integrate and combine data from these to create epidemiological surveillance registries, allowing improved understanding of interventions and co-morbidities at an individual level, and enabling refinement and standardisation of diagnostic algorithms, management guidelines and outcomes.
 BOND will enable skill development through e-Health and Telemedicine platforms, alongside working visits, training courses and dissemination activities.
 BOND works with patient representatives in all activities to ensure patient-focused developments, with patient-reported outcome and experience measures to be adopted as specific outcomes against which to assess BOND performance in improving healthcare.

 BOND will be instrumental for collaboration across Europe for clinical trials with novel orphan drugs, coordinated supportive care measures and translation of current research into patient benefit, alongside development of new approaches such as targeted (epi)genome editing that may be of great potential especially for the rare bone diseases.